 ‘Prey for salvation’

-Zombie Resurrection is a 2014 British horror feature film written and directed by Jake Hawkins and Andy Phelps.
+Zombie Resurrection is a 2011 British horror feature film written and directed by Jake Hawkins and Andy Phelps.
 The movie stars Eric Colvin, Jim Sweeney and Danny Brown.
+It was released in 2013.

 Regardless, the disagreeable bunch of the living find getting on with one another impossible and tensions rise even further when Gibson steps in a mantrap and has his leg removed.
 Taking shelter in a school building (expanding the quite obviously tiny shooting area by up to twenty feet), we find that Sykes is held as a prisoner due to his role in the development of the ‘virus’ which started the apocalypse – actually an attempted cure for chemical warfare – and that he is due to be hanged.